watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 ## Goals/Objectives
 The architecture has two objectives:

+* Comprehensive management: centralized controller for SFC, link-state and network metrics.
-* Comprehensive management: When providing SRv6 services, it is necessary to meet SLAs for each customer.
+  When providing SRv6 services, it is necessary to meet SLAs for each customer.
-  These SLAs consist of one or more SLOs such as network function availability, latency, and bandwidth.
+  These SLAs consist of one or more SLOs such as availability, latency, and bandwidth.
-  In the context of SRv6 SFC, it is necessary to control service segments, link-state, and SR Policies that satisfy SFCs and QoS criteria to meet SLOs.
+  In a SRv6 SFC network, it is necessary to control service segments, link-state, and SR Policies (SFCs) to meet SLOs.
-  {{!RFC8402}} outlines a hybrid scenario of CP in which basic segments are provided by the distributed CP such as ISIS and OSPF, while the service-specific CPs such as source-routed policies (SR Policies) and segments are managed by the centralized controller.
+  {{!RFC8402}} outlines a hybrid scenario of CP in which basic segments are provided by distributed CPs such as ISIS and OSPF, while service-specific CPs such as SR Policies and segments are managed by a centralized controller.

   As an approach to achieve centralized control, {{!RFC7426}} defines Software-Defined Networking (SDN).
   Centralized management of SRv6 SFC components reduces operational costs through operational abstraction and automation.